Great Plains Nature Center

 of natural wetlands, prairie and woodland habitats.
 To view a slideshow, click here

-Great Plains Nature Center opened in Wichita, Kan., in 2000 with the goal of providing opportunities for the public to investigate, understand, and develop an appreciation for wildlife and the environment, while promoting sound stewardship of natural resources.
+Great Plains Nature Center opened in Wichita, Kan., in 2000 as an outlet for people to investigate, understand, and develop an appreciation for wildlife and the environment, while promoting sound stewardship of natural resources.

 Life Abounds in a Natural Setting